Wolf Hollow Background Information

 While interns gain a lot of hands-on experience working directly with the animals, a large part of the work is indirectly related to animal care.
 Food preparation, cleaning, laundry and facilities maintenance are just as important for the well-being of the animals in our care and are essential to the smooth running of the facility.
 It is important for interns to realize before they come to Wolf Hollow that, while they may have a special area of interest, they will still be expected to carry out a whole range of other tasks and work with all the species in our care.

 Working in a Wildlife Rehab.
 Center, particularly during the busiest part of the season, can be very physically demanding.
 Our staff and interns work long hours and are on their feet most of the time.
 They work indoors and outdoors in all weather and walk considerable distances to and from our woodland enclosures on our 40 acre site.
 Interns must be able to lift and carry food buckets, bags and other items weighing up to 50 pounds.
+This work can also be emotionally challenging as interns work with sick and injured animals, some of which may die or have to be euthanized.

 In addition to working with animals, we also spend a lot of time interacting with the public.
 Interns are expected to answer phone calls and interact with people who bring animals to the center, in a friendly and professional manner.